About the FORUM

 Awards by research

-Our awards-by-research nominees are determined by the input of hundreds of analysts and portfolio managers, who give their opinions on which companies provide them with the best IR service in the South East Asia region.
+Our awards-by-research nominees are determined by the input of hundreds of analysts and portfolio managers, who give their opinions on which companies provide them with the best IR service in Greater China.
 Every year we invite any publicly listed company to submit their list of buy and sell-side analysts and portfolio managers, so that they have the opportunity to vote via our survey.

-View the full list of 2024 winners and nominees by clicking here.
+View the full list of 2025 nominees and winners by clicking here.

 Please click on the tabs below to view the research timeline.
-For any further queries about the research, please contact [email protected].
+For any further queries about the research process, please contact [email protected].

 Categories